darHH/tp/docs/UserGuide.md

 ```
 addmember g/1 n/John Doe
 ```
-This adds the contact with name PERSON_NAME to game at INDEX
+This adds the contact with name John Doe to game at index 1

 ![Adding a member](images/addmember_command.png)